 Step 3: Reorder stops if needed by clicking and dragging them in the desired sequence.

-Step 4: Review the full route, making any final changes.
+Step 4: Review the full route and make any final changes, if required.

 Step 5: Click “Start” to begin turn-by-turn navigation to the first stop.